Germany triggers gas alarm stage, accuses Russia of 'economic attack'

 The measure is the latest escalation in a standoff between Europe and Moscow since the Russian invasion of Ukraine that has exposed the bloc's dependence on Russian gas supplies and sparked a frantic search for alternative energy sources.

-The decision, announced by the economy minister, marks a stark shift especially for Germany, which has cultivated strong energy ties with Moscow stretching back to the Cold War.
+The step is largely symbolic, signalling to companies and households that painful cuts are on the way.
+But it marks a major shift for Germany, which cultivated strong energy ties with Moscow stretching back to the Cold War.

-Lower gas flows sparked warnings this week that Germany could fall into recession if Russia supplies halted altogether.
-S&P Global's flash Purchasing Managers' Index (PMI) on Thursday showed the economy losing momentum in the second quarter.
+Lower gas flows sparked warnings this week that Germany could fall into recession if Russian supplies halted altogether.
+A major survey on Thursday showed the economy losing momentum in the second quarter.

-"We must not fool ourselves: The cut in gas supplies is an economic attack on us by (Russian President Vladimir) Putin," Economy Minister Robert Habeck said in a statement, adding Germans would have to reduce consumption.
+"We must not fool ourselves: The cut in gas supplies is an economic attack on us by (Russian President Vladimir) Putin," Economy Minister Robert Habeck said in a statement.

-"It is obviously Putin's strategy to create insecurity, drive up prices and divide us as a society," he added.
-"This is what we are fighting against."

-Gas rationing would hopefully be avoided but cannot be ruled out, Habeck said.
+Gas rationing would hopefully be avoided but cannot be ruled out, Habeck said and warned:

+"From now on, gas is a scarce commodity in Germany ...
+We are therefore now obliged to reduce gas consumption, now already in summer."

-Russia has denied the gas supply reductions were premeditated, with state supplier Gazprom blaming a delay in return of serviced equipment caused by Western sanctions.
+Russia has denied the supply cuts were deliberate, with state supplier Gazprom blaming a delay in return of serviced equipment caused by Western sanctions.
+The Kremlin on Thursday said Russia "strictly fulfils all its obligations" to Europe.

-Under its Phase 2 plan, Berlin will provide a credit line of 15 billion euros ($15.76 billion) to fill gas storage facilities.
-In addition, a gas auction model will be launched this summer to encourage industrial gas consumers to save gas.
+Under its Phase 2 plan, Berlin will provide a 15 billion euro ($15.76 billion) credit line to fill gas storage facilities and launch a gas auction model this summer to encourage industrial users to save gas.

-The government activates the second "alarm stage" of a three-stage emergency plan when it sees a high risk of long-term supply shortages.
-It theoretically allows utilities to pass on high prices to industry and households and thereby help to lower demand.
+The second "alarm stage" of a three-stage emergency plan kicks in when the authorities see a high risk of long-term supply shortages.
+It includes a clause allowing utilities to immediately pass on high prices to industry and households.

+"The declaration of the alarm stage does not immediately change the fundamental status quo," German energy provider E.ON said.
+It was important, though, that the government was preparing and taking steps to stabilize markets and gas supply, it said an emailed statement to Reuters.

+Power utility Uniper added that the move alone would not prepare Germany for the winter months if the current supply situation did not improve.

+"If this minus becomes so big that the companies can't bear it anymore and they fall down, the whole market threatens to fall down at some point - so a Lehman Brothers effect in the energy system," he said, referring to US investment bank's 2008 collapse that rippled through global financial markets.

+Germany's local utility association VKU asked the government to protect consumers with subsidies and ensuring liquidity, or risk utilities going bust because of low-income retail customers defaulting on payments.

-A move to the next phase has been the subject of speculation since Gazprom cut flows via the Nord Stream 1 pipeline across the Baltic Sea to just 40% of capacity last week.
+A move to Phase 2 has been anticipated since Gazprom cut flows via the Nord Stream 1 pipeline across the Baltic Sea to just 40% of capacity last week.

-Facing dwindling gas flows from main supplier Russia, Germany has since late March been at Phase 1 of its emergency plan, which includes stricter monitoring of daily flows and a focus on filling gas storage facilities.
+Facing dwindling deliveries from main supplier Russia, Germany has since late March been at Phase 1, which includes stricter monitoring of daily flows and a focus on filling gas storage facilities.

 RISK OF FULL DISRUPTION